Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 and format them like the canonical form of a UUID.
 This means: 8-4-4-4-12 hexadecimal digits.
 Example: e5cceedc-c222-d549-6211-1b6c684e0b2a

+### Quota tracking
+Quota tracking is done by AWS.
+The S3 service is configured to call an AWS Lambda method for each s3:ObjectCreated and s3:ObjectRemoved in VOLUME/blocks.
+The Lambda method keeps track of the quota by incrementing or decrementing the amount of used space saved in DynamoDB.
+The accounting server then regularly requests all quota data and inserts it into his database.
+Clients can request this information for their VOLUME by calling a REST method on the accounting server.

 ### Share notification drop message